awangdev/leet-code/review/DFS.md

 - 2. Always cache the node if passed the test in step1
 - 3. Always offer the moved position as a new node to queue (as long as it fits condition)
 - 4. Finally the item at nodeMap[target.x][target.y] will have the best solution.

+---

+**94. [Robot Room Cleaner.java](https://github.com/awangdev/LintCode/blob/master/Java/Robot%20Room%20Cleaner.java)**      Level: Hard      Tags: [Backtracking, DFS]

+#### DFS
+- Different from regular dfs to visit all, the robot move() function need to be called, backtrack needs to move() manually and backtracking path shold not be blocked by visited positions
+- IMPORTANT: Mark on the way in using set, but `backtrack directly without re-check against set`
+- Mark coordinate 'x@y'
+- Backtrack: turn 2 times to revert, move 1 step, and turn 2 times to revert back.
+- Direction has to be up, right, down, left.
+- `int [] dx = {-1, 0, 1, 0};`, `int[] dy = {0, 1, 0, -1};`